Alpha Kappa Alpha Sorority, Incorporated® Sigma Lambda Omega Chapter

 • Scholarships

-• AKA Educational Advancement Foundation
+• AKA SLO Educational Advancement Foundation

 • The Sorority